June 26 - July 9, 2022: Rescheduled to July 3 - 16, 2022

-Westminster is pleased to offer this virtual summer program for the high school solo vocalist.
+Westminster is pleased to offer this summer program for the high school solo vocalist.

 An excellent opportunity for the dedicated young classical singer to explore the many facets of developing the singer's art.
 Students study voice in daily private lessons and participate in master classes taught by Westminster artist faculty members.
 Seminars and Master Classes in applying and auditioning for colleges of music, dealing with performance anxiety and memorization, musical style, musicianship, careers in music, recital preparation, performance protocol and language are also offered.

-- Daily voice lessons with Westminster Voice Faculty
+- Daily voice lessons and coaching with Westminster Choir College Voice Faculty

 - Take part in staged scenes by Gilbert & Sullivan, Mozart, and/or Humperdinck

 - Classes in Voice Science, Opera & Art Song Literature, Singing Diction, Musicianship, and Body Awareness

 - Perform in two final concerts – a voice recital and a scenes concert.

 "The experiences, knowledge, and energy shared by the entire Solo Vocal Artist faculty, were beyond positive and inspiring.
 Mr. Walker welcomed me with open arms and became a mentor for me, which I appreciated SO much.
 I came into the program with a strong musical theater background but lacked the classical knowledge.
 I left the program with a new confidence in my vocal and performance abilities as well as a huge appreciation for the classical style.
 The program truly challenges the individual to channel what makes a "solo vocal artist".
 We are all individuals and the program really embraces that."

 - Josh Pins, most recently on a national tour with West Side Story, on ABC’s General Hospital, and main stage performer for the Disney Cruise Lines’ Disney “Magic”.

 The schedule will alternate between class days and staging days.